LCobeaga/shadow-price/README.md

 Minor changes to Solenoid Mount and Cover to reduce required support.

-Replaced original Trigger Well files with the Trigger Well Combined files.
-Removed the combined files as the new dovetail geometry was not reflected in the non combined, so they were redundant.
+Removed the original trigger well files as the new dovetail geometry was not reflected in their design and made them redundant.
-The Knuckle Duster does not reflect the changes on the Trigger Well files, so for now only use Handle Combined.
+The Knuckle Duster does not reflect the changes on the Trigger Well Combined files, so for now only use Handle Combined.

 Cleaned up extraneous surfaces on stock main.